Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Corbin Carroll At The Plate

-- Among qualified hitters in baseball, he ranks fourth in batting average, eighth in on-base percentage, and third in slugging.
+- He ranks fourth in batting average, 10th in on base percentage, and third in slugging among qualifying hitters in baseball.

-- In 37.1% of his games this year, Carroll has driven in at least one run.
-In nine of those games (14.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Carroll has picked up an RBI in 36.5% of his games this year, with more than one RBI in 14.3% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.